redallen/patternfly-scripts/github/patternfly/patternfly/pull_requests/pretty-notes.md

 We've updated colors to be ??? @mceledonia

 #### Mobile first CSS
-We've updated most of our components' CSS to be mobile first by using `@min-width` media query changes.
+We've updated some components' CSS to be mobile first by using `@min-width` media queries.
 The components that are now mobile-first are: background image, data list, toolbar, form, login, page, toolbar, and wizard [(#2816)](https://github.com/patternfly/patternfly/pull/2816).
-  * One component that cannot satisfy this is the table.
-At the mobile viewport, native/default properties are modified to achieve a grid based layout.
+  * All components are now mobile-first, but one component that cannot satisfy this is the table, specifically with use of the `.pf-m-grid[-on-{breakpoint}]` modifers.
+At the specified grid breakpoint, native/default properties are modified to achieve a grid based layout.
 To overwrite these changes would require adding back native properties to the table.
 For that reason, the table will remain the exception to a “mobile-first” approach.

 #### Vertical navigation hidden breakpoint
 We've changed the breakpoint at which we hide the vertical nav to be `$pf-global--breakpoint--xl` (1200px) rather than `$pf-global--breakpoint--md` (768px) [(#2962)](https://github.com/patternfly/patternfly/pull/2962).
 The overall page chrome and some individual components' horizontal spacing becomes more compact at this breakpoint (true of the old breakpoint and the new), so applications may find that custom elements that aligned with the old breakpoint may not align now since the chrome spacing changes at 1200px instead of 768px.
 An application may need to make updates to match the chrome's spacing at the new breakpoint.